top of page

 Keith Diaz

-In almost every personal injury case in New Hampshire, the first offer from an insurance adjuster is neither a good number nor a serious one.
-It is an opening, almost always made before your medical treatment is complete and before anyone, including you, actually knows what your case is worth.
+In almost every **personal injury case in New Hampshire**, the first offer from an insurance adjuster is neither a good number nor a serious one.
+It is merely an opening, often made before your medical treatment is complete.
+At this stage, no one, including you, knows the true value of your case.

 "Apis Law cares about building a record of medical records, bills, wage-loss documentation, expert opinions, and the client's own testimony about what the injury has cost.
 Every one of those elements becomes leverage in settlement negotiations, and almost none of them exist in the first 30 days after the crash."

-Under New Hampshire law, you have three years from the date of the accident to file a personal injury lawsuit (RSA 508:4), and the value of your claim is measured by all the harm the injury caused: past and future medical expenses, lost wages and diminished earning capacity, physical pain and mental suffering, and any permanent impairment.
+Under New Hampshire law, you have three years from the date of the accident to file a personal injury lawsuit (RSA 508:4).
+The value of your claim is measured by all the harm the injury caused: past and future medical expenses, lost wages, diminished earning capacity, physical pain and mental suffering, and any permanent impairment.
 Your right to compensation is not based on whatever the adjuster offers in the first thirty days.

 "When determining the amount of damages that plaintiffs were entitled to recover, [the jury] could consider reasonable value of past and future medical care, future [expenses], and reasonable compensation for any past and future pain, discomfort, fears, anxiety and other mental and emotional distress."Johnston v.
 Lynch, 133 N.H.
 79 (1990).

-Consider a real-world pattern we see a lot: a rear-end crash on Route 101, a Route 293 on-ramp collision, or an accident on I-93 north of Manchester.
-Bruised, sore, and a trip to the ER the night of the accident.
-The adjuster calls within a week.
+Consider a common scenario: a rear-end crash on Route 101, a Route 293 on-ramp collision, or an accident on I-93 north of Manchester.
+After the accident, you may feel bruised and sore, leading to an ER visit.
+The adjuster calls within a week with an initial offer.

-• Day 90 — an MRI reveals a disc herniation at C5-C6: medical specials climb to $11,800.
+• Day 90 — MRI reveals a disc herniation at C5-C6: Medical specials climb to $11,800.
 A pain specialist is added.
 The adjuster quietly stops calling.

-The day-10 offer of $2,500 would have closed the entire claim, including future care, permanent impairment, and pain and suffering the client did not yet know she would have.
-A release, the document the insurance company asks you to sign in exchange for that check, is always written to extinguish every possible claim arising from the accident, known and unknown.
+The initial offer of $2,500 would have closed the entire claim, including future care, permanent impairment, and pain and suffering that the client was unaware of at that time.
+A release, the document the insurance company asks you to sign in exchange for that check, is drafted to extinguish every possible claim arising from the accident, known and unknown.
 Once signed, they are extremely difficult to undo, even if a serious injury surfaces months later.

 If an adjuster is pressuring you to sign a release this week, stop.
 Call (603) 785-1013 for a free consultation first.
 There is no cost to find out what your case is actually worth, and no obligation to hire us.